wabiloo/vscode-m3u8-language/README.md

   - ISO8601 dates
   - Comments
   - Invalid attributes (as per the Pantos spec)
+- Configurable decorations:
   - Folding support for segments and associated tags
   - Colour banding of segments for easier reading
+    - Including specific colors for segments with chosen tags
   - Segment number decoration on each line

 ## Supported File Extensions

 - `.m3u8`